MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-14-bigdata-onparts.md

 ---
 layout: post
-title: Dealing with large files - Computing on parts
+title: Dealing with Large Files - Computing on Parts
 categories:
   - Data Enginner
 description: An easy and fast way to work around the problem with big data